arianrhodsandlot/html-play/readme.md

       Returns element's first attribute whose qualified name is qualifiedName, and `undefined` if there is no such attribute otherwise.

 ## Credits
-This project is highly inspired by the fabulous Python library [Requests-HTML](https://github.com/psf/requests-html).
+This project is highly inspired by another fabulous library [Requests-HTML](https://github.com/psf/requests-html) for Python.

 ## License
 [MIT](licenses)